 Additional Independent Digital Lesson Time

 Students need to complete four Independent Digital Lessons each week in order to finish all grade-level content during the academic year.
 Some students may need longer than the recommended minimum 120 minutes of digital time during core instruction to meet this goal.
-These students can use time on Flex Day to work on their software-based lessons and continue learning grade-level content at their own pace, supported by on-ramps and embedded remediation.
+These students can use time on Flex Day to work on their digital lessons and continue learning grade-level content at their own pace, supported by on-ramps and embedded remediation.
 These supports include Number Gym, individually adaptive fluency experiences that help students strengthen foundational number sense, and Boosts, personalized remediation paths that precisely address student misconceptions as they problem solve.
 To identify which students need additional digital time to meet learning goals, teachers should check the Pace Report to see how many lessons students have completed each week.

 Additional Small-Group Instruction Time